streamlinevideo/streamline/README.md

 Cool, now you are SSHed into your origin server.

-Now go ahead and clone this respository to get the build ...
+Now go ahead and clone this repository to get the build ...

 	git clone https://github.com/streamlinevideo/streamline.git && cd ~/streamline && ./buildServer.sh